cdchoy/tetraka/README.md

 `npm run clean` - remove all js files from server/models

 # Hosting and Deployment
 At the moment, Tetraka uses heroku to host the web application.
+For our initial deployment onto [tetraka.herokuapp.com](https://tetraka.herokuapp.com), we ran the following:

 ```$xslt
 $ heroku apps:create tetraka